 A new partner school on board our voyage of discovery

-After a year of active involvement in project activities, all participants gained valuable insights, took part in engaging workshops and discussions with specialists, discovered new regions and cultures, and built friendships we hope will last for many years.
-These experiences have encouraged us to observe our environment with greater awareness and to better understand the transformations taking place around us.
-Motivated to continue learning about the effects of climate change in mountain regions, we are now embarking on the next stage of our journey — Italy.
+After a year of working on project activities, all participants gained valuable knowledge, took part in interesting workshops and discussions with experts, discovered new regions and cultures, and made friendships that we hope will last for many years.
+These experiences have encouraged us to observe our environment with greater awareness and to better understand the changes taking place around us.
+Motivated to continue studying the effects of climate change in mountain regions, the schools are now embarking on the next stage of their journey—to Italy.

-Our Italian colleagues organized a wonderfully rich and productive program.
-We had a guided school tour, where enthusiastic Italian students presented their school to the visiting teachers from the partner countries.
-We also had the opportunity to visit classrooms, greet the students, and briefly introduce our joint project.
+The Italian colleagues organized a wonderfully rich and productive program.
+The teachers had a guided school tour, where enthusiastic Italian students presented their school to the visiting teachers from the partner countries.
+They also had the opportunity to visit classrooms, greet the students, and briefly introduce the joint project.
 The aim was to spark curiosity and motivation among the Italian students to take part in future project activities.
 Many students asked thoughtful questions about the partner countries, their school systems, and the content of the project.

 One of the highlights of the visit was a trip to Lago di Como, where participants enjoyed the beautiful natural scenery and discussed ideas for outdoor learning activities that could later be part of the student exchanges.

-The preparatory visit in Italy combined creative teamwork, cultural exchange, and inspiration, setting the stage for the next phase of our collaboration.
-We are looking forward to continuing this adventure, knowing it will be another unforgettable and enriching experience for both students and teachers.
+The preparatory visit in Italy combined creative teamwork, cultural exchange, and inspiration, setting the stage for the next phase of collaboration.
+All schools are looking forward to continuing this adventure, knowing it will be another unforgettable and enriching experience for both students and teachers.

 Author